-In aviation, the weather presents one of the largest risks to airline operations — High winds, turbulence, thunderstorms, ice and snow are all routine weather occurrences that can impact flights as well as ground-crew operations and maintenance tasks.
+In aviation, weather is one of the biggest risks to airline operations — high winds, turbulence, thunderstorms, ice and snow are all routine weather occurrences that can impact flights as well as ground-crew operations and maintenance tasks.
 Weather volatility is also increasing, creating scheduling and planning issues and safety risks.

 FLYHT Weather Observations is a solution that leverages our patented Tropospheric Airborne Meteorological Data Reporting (TAMDAR) sensor system as well as Aircraft Meteorological Data Relay, AMDAR-over-AFIRS, which both collect real-time weather data.
 This application will provide customers with weather observations, as well as icing and turbulence conditions.